Ankitraghav000/Docker/README.md

 docker container rm (container id) -f
 ```
 # Apache server
-Apache is a web server software that is responsible for accepting HTTP requests from visitors and sending them back the requested information in the form of web pages.
+Apache is a web server tool that is accepting HTTP requests from visitors and sending them back the requested information in the form of web pages.

 #### Create and come inside the container